 - 1 Whole Chicken (weight varies but I used a 6 pound chicken and it fit in my 9.5 inch wide cast iron skillet)

 - 2 Tbsp Duck fat chicken fat, bacon fat, butter, or olive oil can be substituted

 - 3-4 whole carrots skinned and cut into large pieces

 - A few sprigs fresh thyme or rosemary

-Preheat the oven to 450 degrees and place a rack in the middle position.
-Put the cast iron skillet on the rack to preheat as well.
-This will help to get a nice crust to form on the breast.
+- Preheat the oven to 450 degrees and place a rack in the middle position.

-Place a half of one lemon and a few thyme sprigs in the cavity and season the entire bird with salt and pepper and sprinkle with fresh thyme.
-Rub the bird with duck fat, chicken fat, bacon fat, or butter.
+- Place a half of one lemon and a few thyme rosemary sprigs in the cavity and season the entire bird with salt and pepper and sprinkle with fresh thyme.
+Rub the bird with duck fat, chicken fat, bacon fat, olive oil, or butter.

 - Add carrots, onions, and rosemary or thyme to the rim of the bottom of the pan.
 Place the bird upside down (breast-side-down) in the cast iron skillet or heavy duty oven-safe ceramic pan.

 Finishing the roast chicken, two options: